A Complete Guide to AC Copper Pipe for Cooling Systems

 | Type L | Medium | Most HVAC and air conditioning systems |

-| Type M | Thinnest | Plumbing generally not recommended for refrigeration systems due to lower pressure rating |
+| Type M | Thinnest | General plumbing, generally not recommended for refrigeration due to lower pressure rating |

 4. Insulated Copper Pipe

-- Prevents condensation and reduces energy loss.
+- Prevents condensation and reduces energy loss

-- Commonly used for the suction line in split AC installations.
+- Commonly used for the suction line in split AC installations

 5. Pair Coil (Twin Copper Pipe)

-- Widely used for split and inverter ACs.
+- Widely used for split and inverter ACs

 Common Copper Pipe Sizes for Split ACs